Sperm collection and storage (sperm banking)

 The clinic will test the sample to see:

-The clinic staff makes sure the sample is labelled correctly and then it is frozen in liquid nitrogen.
+The clinic staff makes sure the sample is labelled correctly.
+It is then frozen in liquid nitrogen.

 Most clinics recommend collecting at least 2 samples, and if possible 3.
 This depends on how quickly you need to start cancer treatment.
 You need to leave at least 2 days between each collection.